 Above I said “instinctively” because, well, this isn’t the first time I’ve seen a site launch set to block search engines.
 It’s probably not even the 50th.
 I worked on an eCommerce platform where many sites launched with this SEO issue.
-WordPress – as fine a platform as it is – makes it super easy to launch set to noindex.
-Since developers often build sites in staging areas, they’re wise to block bots from inadvertently discovering their playground.
+WordPress, as fine a platform as it is, makes it super easy to launch set to noindex.
+Since developers often build sites in staging areas, they’re wise to block bots from discovering their playground.
 But, in the hustle to push live an update or new design, they can forget a tiny (yet crucial) check box.

-I’ve gathered up three different ways you can monitor your sites for SEO problems without the use of server logs or an education in server administration.
-There’s different kinds of advanced website monitoring (e.g., active, passive), but I’m keeping it simple and applicable for anyone.
+I’ve gathered up four different ways you can monitor your sites for SEO problems without the use of server logs or an education in server administration.
+There are different kinds of advanced website monitoring (e.g., active, passive), but I’m keeping it simple and applicable for anyone.
 I wanted to pick a few that were diverse, free or affordable.

-SEOradar is a great tool from my SEO friend and speaker Mark Munroe.
-The purpose of the tool is to serve as a type of Google Alerts for when technical SEO changes occur.
-You can set monitoring to be daily or longer, and cover things like changes in robots.txt, meta robots, internal links, schema, you name it!
-Plus, you can get these alerts emailed to you.
+SEOradar is a great tool from Mark Munroe.
+The purpose of the tool is to alert you when technical SEO changes occur.
+You can set monitoring to be daily or longer, and cover changes in robots.txt, meta robots, internal links, schema, etc. Plus, you can get these alerts emailed to you.

 From the website’s homepage: “SEORadar examines changes to pages and alerts users to issues with potential dire SEO consequences; including title changes, noindex tags, broken canonicals, 302s and much more.
 SEORadar checks for over 100 distinct site changes and warns users when they occur.
 Users can configure their own tests if we missed ones they need!”

 The interface is smart, allowing you to drill deeper into the alerts for identifying the SEO issue.
-But one feature I really like is being able to view two different source code documents together with the changes highlighted:
+I like being able to view two different source code documents together with the changes highlighted:

 Website monitoring services exist to keep you in the loop, from SaaS services like Pingdom and SiteUptime, to downloadable applications.
 I’m particularly fond of Uptime Robot because it’s easily configurable and free for 50 monitors.
 If your site goes down, not only do you get an email alert, but you’ve got a great interface.
 Additionally, if you use Slack, you can get immediate notifications when a site goes down.
 This is especially huge with PPC, so you can turn your ads off without wasting a penny.

 Plus you can change the intervals, starting at 5 minutes.
 Keeps the control in your hands:

 The truth is, you don’t necessarily need the above tools if you are not interested in reacting quickly.
-If you’re old-school and don’t want more tools in your arsenal, this one is for you.
+If you’re old-school and don’t want more tools in your arsenal, this tip is for you.

 Analytics isn’t any different.
-Whether you’re using free Google Analytics or whatever Adobe is calling their Omniture these days, the data pours in fast.
-In less than 24 hours, most sites will be able to provide enough clues that a problem is occuring.
+The data pours in fast on modern analytics platforms.
+In less than 24 hours, most sites will be able to provide enough clues that a problem is occurring.
 You just have to monitor routinely.

 Daily Rank Tracking

-Quick disclaimer: Honestly this isn’t my favorite method of monitoring for SEO problems, but it’s an easy one.
+Honestly, this isn’t my favorite method of monitoring for SEO problems, but it’s an easy one.
 If you have a page Google favors, it will get crawled often – as often as daily.
 If it’s a deeper, less important page (in Google’s perspective), I’ve seen it take months to be revisited.
 So, if you’re going to rely on rank tracking, choose daily tracking, and monitor your oft-visited pages.
-Clearly this leaves a lot of monitoring on the floor – be aware, there’s plenty of room for error and latency.
+Clearly, this leaves a lot of monitoring on the floor – be aware, there’s plenty of room for error and latency.

 Most analytics packages allow you to create a custom dashboard.
 Most also allow for daily emails.
 To make this work, your new job is to simply check your analytics a few times a day.
 For over a decade, this was the first thing I’d do when I got into the office.
 I wasn’t just looking at revenue, but hiccups.
 I’m looking for an atypical pattern.